-What is a Learning Disability?
+What is a learning disability (LD)?

-A Learning Disability is a genetic or organic condition that creates a neurological deficit that impairs the central nervous system.
-A Learning Disability acts as a barrier to receiving, processing, and/or expressing information.
+A learning disability is a genetic or organic condition that creates a neurological deficit that impairs the central nervous system.
+A learning disability acts as a barrier to receiving, processing and/or expressing information.

 Isn't LD just another label for low intelligence?

 Not at all.
 In order to be classified as learning disabled, a person must have at least average intelligence.
-The LD student may process information slower than non-LD students, but with accommodations, she can perform either at their level or better.
+The LD student may process information slower than non-LD students, but with accommodations, she can perform at their level or better.
 This is not a question of a limited ability to achieve, but of a different means by which achievement can occur.

 ADD is a condition of the parts of the brain that filter stimuli.
 A person with ADD is unable to filter out or give appropriate priorities to the stimuli she receives.
 A person with ADD will find it difficult to focus and concentrate, and too many distractions will render this individual unable to perform high-level thought processes.
-A person with ADD sometimes also has a Learning Disability, but not always.
+A person with ADD sometimes also has a learning disability, but not always.

-How do you get a Learning Disability?
+How do you get a learning disability?

 You are either born with it or have some type of injury or illness that affects certain areas of the brain.

-Can Learning Disabilities be remediated?
+Can learning disabilities be remediated?

-Until recently the answer was unequivocally “No.” Some research and practice suggests that, for some disabilities, a process called auditory integration training can change hearing and learning patterns.
+Until recently, the answer was unequivocally “No.” Some research and practice suggests that, for some disabilities, a process called auditory integration training can change hearing and learning patterns.

 How can you find out if you have a learning disability?

-What is involved in LD Testing?
+What is involved in LD testing?

-What services are available for students with Learning Disabilities?
+What services are available for students with learning disabilities?

 That information is confidential and cannot be released to anyone without your permission.
-However, it is generally in your best interest to give permission for your teachers to have information about your LD, as they are then required by law to provide certain accomodations.
+However, it is generally in your best interest to give permission for your teachers to have information about your LD, as they are then required by law to provide certain accommodations.

-Do LD students get special privileges?
+Do LD students get special priviledges?